-You don't need to use a phone as your two-step device.
-If necessary, if you prefer not to use your phone every time you sign-in, you can use a different device to generate two-step codes.
-IT Services strongly recommend that you use a different, separate device to one that you normally sign-in with.
+If you prefer not to use your phone every time you sign in, you can use a different device to generate two-step codes.
+IT Services strongly recommend that you use a different, separate device from the one you normally use to sign in.

-The Google Authenticator application will run on Android and iOS based tablets.
-You do not need a network/internet connection.
-Simply install the app from your preferred app store and follow the set-up process as documented for a phone.
+The Microsoft Authenticator app will run on Android and iOS based tablets and does not need a network/internet connection to generate two-step codes.
+The set-up process is the same as for a mobile phone.

 - andOTP (Android)

-- N.B.
-Authy requires a phone number in order to sign-up
+- Authy (requires a phone number in order to sign up)

 Laptops and desktops

 If you have a separate laptop that you are willing to use as a two-step device, you can install a desktop application or browser extension that is capable of generating two-step codes.
-Some example applications are linked below:
+Some examples are:

-It is also possible to use the Authy service discussed in the previous section, provided you are able to sign-up for an account.
-Simply add a new account, and type the secret you receive from single-sign on into the box:
+It is also possible to use the Authy service mentioned in the previous section, provided you're able to sign up for an account.
+Simply add a new account and enter the secret you received in the step above:

 - Sign in when you don't have your phone with you